 The Constabulary maintains arrangements for confidential reporting (whistleblowing) and guidance for managers with regard to how any reporting will be responded to.
-These are contained in the Anti- Fraud and Corruption Policy and Procedures and the Professional Standards Confidential Reporting Policy and Procedure.
-The confidential reporting policies and procedures are supported by a regularly publicised internal and external confidential phone line and e-mail reporting system on which individuals can leave anonymous information.
+These are contained in the Anti-Fraud and Corruption Policy, which is supported by a regularly publicised internal and external confidential phone line and e-mail reporting system on which individuals can leave anonymous information.
 The Constabulary also subscribes to and publicises 'Public Concern at Work' (PCaW), an independent authority on public interest whistleblowing to allow employees the facility to report externally to the Constabulary if required.